 Applying quantization to Transformers is relatively straightforward.
-The idea is that we quantize the inputs and model parameters using $Q(x)$, and feed them to a quantized Transformer model in which all the layers operate on integer-valued tensors.
+The idea is that we quantize the inputs and model parameters using $Q(x)$ and feed them to a quantized Transformer model in which all layers operate on integer-valued tensors.
 In other words, we implement the model using integer-only arithmetic.
-However, the price to be paid for this compressed model, as with many approximation approaches to deep learning, is that its prediction is not as accurate as that of the standard Transformer model.
+However, the price to be paid for this compressed model, as with many approximation approaches to deep learning, is that its predictions are less accurate than those of the standard Transformer.
 Using integer operations to approximate continuous-valued operations generally leads to approximation errors.
-These errors will be accumulated if the quantized neural network is deep.
+These errors will accumulate if the quantized neural network is deep.
 Furthermore, Transformer models involve components (such as self-attention sub-layers) that require relatively complex linear algebra operations.
-Simply applying quantization to these sub-models will lead to high accuracy loss.
-One solution is to simplify the model architecture and develop new sub-models that is more feasible for quantization.
-Alternatively, a more common paradigm in quantized neural networks is to add de-quantization functions to the neural networks so that the output of a layer is floating-point tensors and can be used as usual in the following steps.
+Simply applying quantization to these modules will lead to a significant loss in accuracy.
+One solution is to simplify the model architecture and develop new sub-models that are more suited for quantization.
+Alternatively, a more common paradigm in quantized neural networks is to add de-quantization functions to the neural networks so that the outputs of a layer are floating-point tensors and can be used as usual in the following steps.
 Consider a simple example where we multiply a real-valued input matrix $\mathbf{a}$ with a real-valued parameter matrix $\mathbf{A}$.
 We first quantize $\mathbf{a}$ and $\mathbf{A}$, and multiply them using integer-based matrix multiplication.
 The result is then de-quantized to a real-valued matrix.
-In this way, we obtain an approximation $D(Q(\mathbf{a}) \cdot Q(\mathbf{A}))$ to $\mathbf{a} \cdot \mathbf{A}$ in a very cheap way.
+In this way, we obtain an approximation $D(Q(\mathbf{a}) \cdot Q(\mathbf{A}))$ to $\mathbf{a} \cdot \mathbf{A}$ at a very low computational cost.